 The Posse is approved for 30 volunteer members of the Carver County Sheriff's Mounted Posse.
 The Posse always welcomes new members.

 The process to become a Posse member starts with completion of the a Carver County Application and the Posse Questionnaire (located on the top of this site).
-Once completed, the application should be sent to Lt.
-David M. Williams at 606 East 4th Street, Chaska, MN 55318.
+Once completed, the application should be sent to Lieutenant of Support Services at 606 East 4th Street, Chaska, MN 55318.
 If the applicant meets the minimum requirements, the applicant will be contacted for an interview.
 Upon successful completion of the interview, the applicant will be given a background packet to complete and return to the Sheriff's Office.
 During this time, several Posse members will schedule a site visit to observe the applicant and their horse.
 With successful completion of the background and site visit, the applicant will be asked to schedule a fit for duty exam with the County's selected medical location.
 With successful passing of the exam, the applicant will receive notification of the acceptance to the Posse.

 Posse Requirements are: